MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 ## UWF overlay

-You can choose where the overlay is stored (RAM or disk), how much space is reserved, whether the overlay persists after a reboot.
+You can choose the type of overlay, reserved space and persistence after a reboot.

 To increase uptime, set up monitoring to check if your overlay is filling up.
 At certain levels, your device can warn users and/or reboot the device.